 Online application system

-A user guide is available to assist those using the online application system.
-This guide includes (in the appendix) details of the questions which applicants are required to complete during the registration and application stages of the process.
+For those considering applying in upcoming funding rounds, a user guide is available to assist with using our online application system.
+This guide includes (in its appendix) details of the questions which applicants are required to complete during the registration and application stages of the process.

 Applicants are recommended to consult the user guide before starting to use the online system and to have it to hand as they complete the online application process, step by step.

-A list of Online Application FAQs is also available to assist applicants.
+A list of Frequently Asked Questions (FAQs) is also available to assist applicants.

-If you are applying for €10,000 or more (or if the amount requested for the proposed project, combined with any Reconciliation Fund grants already approved for your organisation within the current calendar year, amount to €10,000 or more) you are required to provide a valid Tax Clearance Certificate.
+If you are applying for a grant of €10,000 or more (or if your request, combined with any Reconciliation Fund grants already approved for your organisation within the current calendar year, amount to €10,000 or more) you are required to provide a valid Tax Clearance Certificate.
 A Tax Clearance Certificate is issued by the Irish Revenue Commissioners and is required to process a payment from any Irish Government Department, regardless of where in the world the payee is located.
 Obtaining a resident or non-resident tax clearance certificate is a very straightforward process which can be completed by email.
 Details on how to obtain a Tax Clearance Certificate can be found online through the Revenue Commissioners’ website: http://www.revenue.ie/en/business/running/tax-clearance.html.
-The Revenue Commissioners will issue a tax clearance certificate, and it is this certificate which should be submitted with a funding application.
+The Revenue Commissioners will issue a tax clearance certificate, and it is this certificate which should be submitted with your online funding application.

 Application Check List